Cushy or Colorful, Metal or Swivel, the Best Kids’ Desk Chairs Are Top of the Class

-And, yes, the same goes for kids’ desk chairs, but with a few notable differences.
-The importance of ergonomic elements—armrests and backrests, tilting seats, and adjustable heights—are usually lost on petite bodies and active minds.
+And, yes, the same goes for kids’ desk chairs but with a few notable differences.
+The importance of ergonomic elements—armrests and backrests, tilting seats, and adjustable heights—is usually lost on petite bodies and active minds.
 Compared to adults, kids typically have a more dynamic schedule (how many times do they jump up or settle down in an hour?!) and engage in a broader range of activities.
-“Kids don’t tend to need hard-core ergonomic design with added lumbar support and all the bells and whistles that some adult office chairs come with,” says California-based Megan Dufresne of interior design firm MC Design.
+“Kids don’t tend to need hard-core ergonomic design with added lumbar support and all the bells and whistles that some adult office chairs come with,” says Megan Dufresne of California-based interior design firm MC Design.
 But with that said, children do still need a comfy seat that provides at least some degree of support, so we searched the market for the best kids’ desk chairs, from easy-to-clean metal to comfy and cushioned.
 (Note: All dimensions are given as height-by-width-by-depth.)

 - Best colors: Ferm Living Little Architect Chair

 - Best retro: Crate& Kids Lennon Molded Kids Play Chair

 - Best wood: Industry West Tike Kid’s Chair

 - Best for teens: Emiah Armless Office Desk Chair

 Best Wheeled: Target Pillowfort Rolling Desk Chair

 Material: Powder-coated metal, wood, polyester | 26.5-by-20.5-by-21 inches | Additional feature: Cushioned seat

 What we like: